dfsnow/otp-routing/README.md

 ```

 Each CSV is bzip'd to save space (some block matrices can be very large).
 Output files are saved to `/resources/outputs/$GEOID/`, and each output file is named according to its $GEOID and $TRANSIT_MODE.

-### Notes
-This container can also ingest the zipped tarballs created by [otp-resources](https://github.com/dfsnow/otp-resources).
-If the container does not find the necessary input files in `/resources/graphs/$GEOID/`, it will look for a tarball in `/resources/zipped/` and then unzip it to the appropriate directory.